Updated: Oct 1

 by Anisha Srivastava, Head of Editorial, Excuse My Accent

-Before beginning this letter I want to emphasize that by virtue of growing up in America and attending the nation’s public schools, we all face a knowledge deficit.
-We have had very limited exposure to the policies and history that has defined the experience of many marginalized Americans today.
+Before beginning this letter I want to emphasize that, by virtue of growing up in America and attending the nation’s public schools, we all face a knowledge deficit.
+We have had very limited formal exposure to the policies and history that has defined the experience of many marginalized Americans today.
+So we must commit to educating ourselves.

 Regardless of demographic, recreational drug use is very common.
 Cocaine has been normalized and is frequently used by young professionals.
 Drug use at music festivals is rampant.
-Behind the walls of some college fraternity houses, there is regular abuse of all kinds of illicit drugs.
+Behind the walls of some college fraternity houses, there is regular abuse of many different illicit drugs.

 It is undeniable that people of all ethnicities and all backgrounds use drugs recreationally.